 Description

-It is probable that the roof was tiled originally.
-An undated photograph at the NMR shows it thatched, without door hood or diamond-shaped window above, but all other windows unchanged.
-A thatch fire in August 1973 destroyed the roof, except some charred timbers of the front gable of the crosswing.
-They show it to have been of crownpost construction, with curved rising braces to the king stud.
-As a result of the fire the rear end of the crosswing was slightly shortened, and the new roofs were tiled.
-RCHM 15.
+It is likely that the roof was originally tiled.
+An undated photograph at the National Monuments Record shows it thatched, lacking the door hood and diamond-shaped window above, but with all other windows unchanged.
+A thatch fire in August 1973 destroyed the roof, leaving only some charred timbers of the front gable of the crosswing, which indicate it had a crownpost construction with curved rising braces to the king stud.
+Following the fire, the rear end of the crosswing was slightly shortened, and the new roofs were tiled.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.